rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 can go from 3 Dimensional to 50 Dimensional or even more.
-When the solution space becomes more complex, it becomes basically impossible to graphically demonstrate how the solution space is solved, but the principle is exactly the same in a two dimensional problem or a 50 Dimensional problem, it just takes longer for the solver to do its work.
+When the solution space becomes more complex, it becomes basically impossible to graphically demonstrate how the solution space is solved, but the principle is exactly the same in a two dimensional problem or a 50 dimensional problem, it just takes longer for the solver to do its work.